hyprstack/loGym/README.md

 - Test everything!

-- Deploy first iteration to Heroku.
+- Deploy first iteration to Heroku. (**Currently Heroku does not run couchbase powered apps.
+The kurobase addon has been disabled.)**

 - Start work on second iteration!